-Metro Traffic Engineer's Findings

-The Metro Traffic Engineer is requiring the following traffic improvements.
+- And Metro Traffic Engineer's Findings The Metro Traffic Engineer is requiring the following traffic improvements.
 To the extent that these improvements are not constructed by others, the developer should be required to provide them as indicated below.

-- 1. Prior to the issuance of any use and occupancy permits, a traffic signal shall be installed at the intersection of Dodson Chapel Road and Bell Road. - 2.
-Prior to the issuance of any use and occupancy permits, Dodson Chapel Road should be widened to collector standards with a three-lane cross-section from the I-40 overpass to the south side of parcel 137, a distance of approximately 2,950 feet.
-The construction plans shall be submitted by the developer with the final PUD plan and Public Works shall approve the construction plan at this stage. - 3.
+Prior to the issuance of any use and occupancy permits, a traffic signal shall be installed at the intersection of Dodson Chapel Road and Bell Road.
+Prior to the issuance of any use and occupancy permits, Dodson Chapel Road should be widened to collector standards with a three-lane cross-section from the 1-40 overpass to the south side of parcel 137, a distance of approximately 2,950 feet.
+The construction plans shall be submitted by the developer with the final PUD plan and Public Works shall approve the construction plan at this stage.
 A westbound right-turn lane should be provided on Bell Road at Dodson Chapel Road.
-This right-turn lane should include approximately 100 feet of storage. - 4.
-Prior to the completion of 600 units and / or lots, if the State of Tennessee has not begun improvement at the intersection of Central Pike and Dodson Chapel Road, the developer of this project shall be required to install a traffic signal and make roadway improvements, including a left-turn lane at all approaches of Dodson Chapel Road and Central Pike and to widen Dodson Chapel Road from the south side of parcel 137 to the intersection of Dodson Chapel Road. - 5.
+This right-turn lane should include approximately 100 feet of storage.
+Prior to the completion of 600 units and / or lots, if the State of Tennessee has not begun improvement at the intersection of Central Pike and Dodson Chapel Road, the developer of this project shall be required to install a traffic signal and make roadway improvements, including a left-turn lane at all approaches of Dodson Chapel Road and Central Pike and to widen Dodson Chapel Road from the south side of parcel 137 to the intersection of Dodson Chapel Road.
 The existing width of Hoggett Ford Road should be widened to meet Metro's minimum standards of 23 feet for minor local streets.
-This will require adding approximately ten feet of pavement width to the existing roadway.
-This improvement should be constructed along with the construction of the project access located on Hoggett Ford Road. - 6.
-A westbound right turn lane should be constructed on Bell Road at its intersection with Stewart's Ferry Pike.
-Also, for the westbound approach, the existing lane for a through movement be restriped to include left turn movements as specified by the metro traffic engineer. - 7.
+This will require adding approximately ten feet of pavement should be constructed on Bell Road at its intersection with Stewart's Ferry Pike.
+Also, for the westbound approach, the existing lane for a through movement be restriped to include left turn movements as specified by the metro traffic engineer.
 A southbound right turn lane to be constructed on Dodson Chapel Road at the north project access.
 This right turn lane should include approximately

-- 100 feet of storage.
-This improvement should be constructed along with the construction of the north project access. - 8.
-A southbound right turn lane to be constructed on Dodson Chapel Road at the south project access.
+100 feet of storage.
+This improvement should be constructed along with the construction of the north project access.
+8. A southbound right turn lane to be constructed on Dodson Chapel Road at the south project access.
 This right turn lane should include approximately 100 feet of storage.
 This improvement should be constructed along with the construction of the south project access.

-SCHOOLS (Not counting assisted-living as multi-family)

-Schools Over/Under Capacity

-122 Elementary 78 Middle 60 High

-If the property were developed under the proposed PUD, 260 students could be generated.
-Since assisted-living is categorized as multi-family in the Zoning Code, the potential student generation for the 2,589 assisted-living units was also calculated; however, a PUD amendment would be required to change the uses from assisted-living to any other multi-family use.
+SCHOOLS (Not counting assisted-living as multi-family) 122 Elementary 78 Middle 60 High Schools Over/Under Capacity If the property were developed under the proposed PUD, 260 students could be generated.
+Since assisted- living is categorized as multi-family in the Zoning Code, the potential student generation for the 2,589 assisted-living units was also calculated; however, a PUD amendment would be required to change the uses from assisted-living to any other multi-family use.
 Students would attend Tulip Grove Elementary Schools, Dupont Tyler Middle School, and McGavock High School.
 The Metro School Board has identified Dupont Tyler Middle School as being over crowded for the current school year.
 Staff recommends that, if a Council bill is filed for this proposal, then a provision should be included in that bill to require the applicant to offer for dedication to the Metro Board of Education one school site acceptable to said Board.
 The school site shall be in compliance with the standards of Section 17.16.040 for elementary schools with a capacity of 500 students.
 The proposed PUD plan does not currently include a dedicated area for a future elementary school.